STMe0156383/STMe0156383/README.md

 - 👋 Hi, I’m @STMe0156383
 - 👀 I’m interested in ... creating a game project
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ... new project
+- 💞️ I’m looking to collaborate on ... new project help change the everyday life
 - 📫 How to reach me ... steven.alan.mena@gmail.com

 <!---